amnghd/donation_data_engineering/README.md

-# Data Engineering on Campaign Contributions
+# Data Engineering on Campaign Contributions with Python

 This is a short clarification on the code written for the [donation analytic challenge](https://github.com/InsightDataScience/donation-analytics).